The Sunset Connection - Perspectives from SF's Sunset Neighborhood

 26:35

 Like there's a lot of like for sale signs.
 I know there are still some Asian elders in the community, but I also feel like there's less and less, and so that's an interesting shift.
 One of the other things that I have been fortunate to be able to do in a volunteer role was for our elementary school.
-I was their PTO co-chair/ So that meant that over several years, I'm trying to be a liaison between the school community and the families.
-One thing that I've seen over the past few years, particularly at our school in the Richmond district, is that there's less Chinese families, there's less Chinese students coming into the kindergarten grade level, and so that gives me a data point about what might be happening with the demographics of the Richmond District.
+I was their PTO co-chair.
+So that meant - over several years, I have tried to be a liaison between the school community and the families.
+One thing that I've seen over the past few years, particularly at our school in the Richmond district, is that there's less Chinese families.
+There's less Chinese students coming into the kindergarten grade level, and so that gives me a data point about what might be happening with the demographics of the Richmond District.

 Jessica Ho - Host